-Boaz Yakin’s 2017 movie, Boarding School, relates the story of Jacob (Luke Prael), a distressed young boy of Jewish descent who becomes fascinated with the persona of his dead grandmother and is sent to a secluded boarding school for misfits.
+Boaz Yakin’s 2017 movie, Boarding School, relates the story of Jacob (Luke Prael), a distressed young boy of Jewish descent who becomes fascinated with his dead grandmother’s persona and is sent to a secluded boarding school for misfits.
 Initially, the film appears to be a Coming-of-Age psychodrama, but it shapes into something completely distinct once the story starts developing.

-The atmosphere is purposefully gloomy, the score typical for a horror flick and, rather sooner than later, one realizes that the Coming-of-Age film Boarding School has somehow turned into a slasher film.
-A movie complete with jump-scares, violence and even a heroine-like figure, as the young boy runs around in a dress for most of the film’s duration.
+The atmosphere is purposefully gloomy, the score typical for a horror flick.
+Rather, sooner than later, one realizes that the Coming-of-Age film Boarding School has somehow turned into a slasher film.
+A movie complete with jump-scares, violence and even a heroine-like figure, as the young boy, runs around in a dress for most of the film’s duration.

-If this was done in order to portray ambiguous gender identity (like in Rebekah Fortune‘s Just Charlie or Anne Fontaine‘s 2017 drama Reinventing Marvin, the plot might have made a bit of sense.
-But, instead, we have almost supernatural origins that motivate the film’s protagonist and tying into a poorly integrated subplot about the Holocaust.
+Suppose this was done to portray ambiguous gender identity (like in Rebekah Fortune‘s Just Charlie or Anne Fontaine‘s 2017 drama Reinventing Marvin, the plot might have made a bit of sense.
+Instead, we have almost supernatural origins that motivate the film’s protagonist and tying into a poorly integrated subplot about the Holocaust.

 Boarding School Official Trailer